Aleks-Zielinski/DB-Benchmark/README.md

 # DB-Benchmark
-PostgreSQL and MongoDB benchmark, made for university project.
+PostgreSQL and MongoDB benchmark, made for a university project.

 Nicolaus Copernicus University in Toruń,
 Aleks Zieliński & Filip Kalinowski.